Chart Color Schemes

 Byford lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Byford's population is estimated at around 24,717 as of November 2025.
-This reflects an increase of 5,839 people (30.9%) since the 2021 Census, which reported a population of 18,878 people.
-The change is inferred from the resident population of 23,646 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 964 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,262 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Byford's 30.9% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 64.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Byford's population is estimated at around 24,750 as of Feb 2026.
+This reflects an increase of 5,872 people since the 2021 Census, which reported a population of 18,878 people.
+The change was inferred from AreaSearch's estimation of the resident population at 23,646 following examination of ABS' latest ERP data release in June 2024 and an additional 977 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,264 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
+Byford's growth rate of 31.1% since the 2021 census exceeded both national (9.9%) and state averages, marking it as a growth leader in the region.
+Interstate migration contributed approximately 64.0% of overall population gains during recent periods, with all drivers including natural growth and overseas migration being positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Moving forward with demographic trends, exceptional growth, placing in the top 10 percent of statistical areas analysed by AreaSearch, is predicted over the period with the Byford statistical area (Lv2) expected to grow by 11,506 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 41.8% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population dynamics forecast a significant increase in the top quartile of statistical areas across the nation.
+Byford is expected to increase by 11,501 persons to 2041, reflecting a gain of 41.6% in total over the 17 years.

 Frequently Asked Questions - Population